 Procurement analytics provides you insight into how to allocate and prioritize your resources.
-One example might be to take the necessary actions if the spend development is not in line with expectations, or if unauthorized suppliers are used by the users (maverick spend).
+One example might be to take the necessary actions if the spend development isn't in line with expectations, or if unauthorized suppliers are used by the users (maverick spend).

 Critical categories for your business need to be prioritized, typically the largest categories.
 At the same time, you should not neglect smaller categories as there may be large opportunities for savings - precisely due to the fact that they are often overlooked.
 Furthermore, the number of suppliers and spend complexity are vital factors when allocating resources.

 Being able to analyze spend across companies, business units, functions and projects, for example, gives you action-based insight.
 You can use this information, among other things, to do internal benchmarking across the entire organization.